Sebelino/echo-server/README.md

 based on the article
 [TCP/IP Network Design Patterns in C++](http://vichargrave.com/network-programming-design-patterns-in-c/).
 Also includes a client application which sends a short message at regular time intervals.
-Assumed to be compiled and run only on Linux.
+The applications are assumed to be built and executed on Linux.

 ## Installation
 To generate the client and server executables below `bin/`: